what is HMO

 What about that HMO licence?

-If your property houses fewer than five people, it’s unlikely that you’ll need a licence.
+If your property houses fewer than five people, it’s unlikely that you’ll need an HMO licence.
 By law, you won’t be required to get one.
 However, some local councils may ask you to obtain a licence before letting your HMO.
 That’s why it’s important to check with your local authority before renting out any HMO property.
 An HMO licence is mandatory for properties with five or more tenants all living under one roof.

 Is HMO a good investment opportunity?

 Whether or not an HMO is a good investment opportunity comes down to your own circumstances, plus other factors that you may or may not deem beneficial.
-While we can’t tell you if an HMO is right for you, this type of rental property is regarded as having some benefits.
+While we can’t tell you if an HMO is right for you, this type of rental property is generally regarded as having some benefits.

 You could also benefit from fewer void periods with an HMO.
 If one tenant moves out of the property, you’ll still have other tenanted rooms.
 In a single-property rental, once the tenant moves out, it becomes empty.
 Consequently, landlords with an HMO could continue seeing cash flow, even if one of the rooms sits empty.